 He defined a certain aristocratic, tragic glamour for a generation as the hauntingly beautiful Sebastian Flyte in 'Brideshead Revisited'.

-Anthony Andrews, born in London in 1948, began his career not on the stage but behind the scenes, working as a stage manager before his acting talent pushed him into the spotlight.
-His early television work in the 1970s, including the bomb-disposal drama 'Danger UXB', showcased a versatile leading man.
-But it was his 1981 portrayal of the doomed, teddy-bear-clutching aristocrat Sebastian Flyte in the television adaptation of 'Brideshead Revisited' that made him a household name.
-The role captured a very specific kind of English melancholy and hedonism, earning him a BAFTA and a Golden Globe.
-This success propelled him into a string of classic literary adaptations, including a swashbuckling turn in 'The Scarlet Pimpernel'.
-While often associated with period drama, Andrews has shown range in film, playing Prime Minister Stanley Baldwin in 'The King's Speech', and on stage, where he has tackled roles from Shakespeare to David Mamet.
-His career represents a bridge between classic British television craftsmanship and enduring screen charisma.
+Anthony Andrews won a BAFTA and a Golden Globe for his 1981 portrayal of the doomed aristocrat Sebastian Flyte in 'Brideshead Revisited.'
+Born in London in 1948, he began his career as a stage manager before acting pushed him into the spotlight.
+His early 1970s television work included the bomb-disposal drama 'Danger UXB.'
+The role in 'Brideshead' captured a specific English melancholy and hedonism, propelling him into literary adaptations like a swashbuckling turn in 'The Scarlet Pimpernel.'
+He showed range in film, playing Prime Minister Stanley Baldwin in 'The King's Speech,' and on stage, tackling Shakespeare and David Mamet.
+His career bridges classic British television craftsmanship with enduring screen charisma.

 1946–1964